brandimontoya/brandimontoya.github.io/README.md

 ## Hola Amigos

 Welcome to my website.
-This is basically my ePortfolio which contains a description of my skillset and projects that I've completed before.
+This is my ePortfolio for the 499 class, this contains a description of my skillset and projects that I've completed before.

 ### Software Design and Engineering